scorpiodiagrams/Scorpio/docs/Usage.md

 There are a few files that you don't have to have for self hosting such as files in ./docs/ amd the examples gitwrapped.html and snippet.html.

-You can if you like now customise the css and javascript to your liking.
+You can if you like now customise the css and JavaScript to your liking.
 The default config has editing disabled.
 You can change that by changing the config variable in index.html.
 You probably will want to add your own favicon.ico.

 ## Snippet example

 > The snippet.html example shows how to use the diagrams from a single html file that you can open in a browser.

-This way of using Scorpio requires internet connectivity as the scoprio JavaScript is fetched from the cloud.
+This way of using Scorpio requires internet connectivity as the Scorpio JavaScript is fetched from the cloud.
 Since the required JavasScript files are in this repo, you can also use diagrams locally on your own machine.
 See below.

 ## Use on your own computer